Public Policy

 June 2025 Public Policy Highlight

 RAMAC’s Public Policy Committee meets quarterly.
-At the first meeting of this year, the committee discussed the referendums that were being introduced for the spring election.
+At the first meeting of 2025, the committee discussed the referendums that were being introduced for the spring election.

 Both the Racine Unified School District and the Racine Fire Department reached out to RAMAC for the committee to review their referendum details.
 At the time of review, the committee decided that a neutral stance represented our members best more than taking a positive or negative stance on either.